prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 ## What is characteristic function?

 The characteristic function provides an alternative way for describing a random variable, or in other words it is a function that completely describes probability distribution.
-You can find for instance standard normal distribution characteristic function which is simply the Fourier transform in [here](https://math.stackexchange.com/questions/86041/characteristic-function-of-a-standard-normal-random-variable){:rel="nofollow"} and [here](https://web.ma.utexas.edu/users/gordanz/notes/characteristic.pdf){:rel="nofollow"}
+You can find for instance standard normal distribution characteristic function which is simply the Fourier transform.

+Ref:
+[1](https://math.stackexchange.com/questions/86041/characteristic-function-of-a-standard-normal-random-variable){:rel="nofollow"} [2](https://web.ma.utexas.edu/users/gordanz/notes/characteristic.pdf){:rel="nofollow"}.